Luigi-Pizzolito/Luigi-Pizzolito/README.md

 ### :speech_balloon: About Me :

-I'm a student, electronics and software hobbyist, all around nerd, from Brazil/Italy.
+I'm a student, electronics and software hobbyist, all around nerd, from Brasil & Italy.

 <!-- - 🔭 I’m currently working on ... -->
 - :toolbox: I'm interested in: electronic product development, networking and web, Linux, embedded system design, open-source, and software engineering.
-- 🎓 I’m currently studying Information and Electronic Science and Technology BSc at Beijing Institute of Technology.
+- 🎓 I’m currently studying Information and Electronic Science & Technology BSc at Beijing Institute of Technology.
-- ⚡ In my free time, I work on hardware and software projects.
+- :mantelpiece_clock: In my free time, I work on hardware and software projects.
 Which you can find on here, on my social media, or on my website (click my logo above).
 - :notes: My hobbies include: playing bass guitar, producing music, sound engineering for theare, 3D animation and motion graphics effects.
 - :computer: I use Arch Linux, btw.
 Also Windows, and previously MacOS.
 - 📫 How to reach me: DM me on any social media, or [email](mailto:luigi.pizzolito@hotmail.com).